Resources designed to empower Trout Unlimited volunteers to build and sustain healthy and effective chapters and councils.

 In response to the COVID-19 pandemic, all TU indoor, in-person events – including local chapter and council events – are permitted as of June 1, but it is required that every chapter, council and volunteer leader follow all federal, state and local laws, regulations, ordinances and best practices if an indoor event is planned.

-At the same time, we encourage our chapters and councils to carefully consider whether holding an indoor event at this time is appropriate or necessary given the fast-changing nature of the COVID-19 pandemic.
+At the same time, with the recent surge in cases in many states across the country, we encourage our chapters and councils to carefully consider whether holding an indoor event at this time is appropriate or necessary given the fast-changing nature of the COVID-19 pandemic.
 Summer is a great time for outdoor events and activities where social distancing and responsible recreation and conservation can occur.

 If your chapter or council is considering re-starting events or activities, please: